umr4nlp/umr-guidelines/guidelines.md

 [Back to Table of Contents](#toc)

 #### Part 3-3-5.
 Ref
-As opposed to AMR, which uses an English-based lexical treatment of pronominal reference, UMR approaches pronominal reference and person/number marking in a cross-linguistically based way.
-It annotates person and number through two attributes - :ref-person, for grammatical person information, and :ref-number for grammatical number marking.
+As opposed to AMR, which uses an English-based lexical treatment of pronominal reference, UMR approaches pronominal reference and person/number marking in a cross-linguistically motivated way.
+It annotates person and number through two attributes - `:ref-person` for grammatical person information, and `:ref-number` for grammatical number marking.
 These attributes can apply to any entity concept.
 If an explicit nominal is marked for plural or dual number, for instance, the node for this entity concept can take the relevant attribute value label, as in [\[3-3-5 (1)\]](#3-3-5 (1)).

 <span id="3-3-5 (1)" label="3-3-5 (1)">3-3-5 (1)</span>